dedalusj/docker-volume-sync/README.md

 # Docker Volume S3 Sync

-A Go-based sidecar container to synchronize a local Docker volume with an AWS S3 bucket.
-It supports initial restoration from S3 on startup and scheduled backups to S3, with optional container stopping to ensure data consistency.
+A sidecar container to synchronize a local Docker volume with AWS S3.
+It restores the volume from S3 on startup and schedules backups to S3.
+It optionally stops containers attached to the volume before backup to ensure data integrity.
+This is particularly useful for volumes containing database data.

 ## Features

-- **Bi-directional Sync**:
-  - **Restore**: On startup, if a sentinel file is missing, it downloads the S3 content to the volume.
+- **Restore**: On startup it downloads the S3 content to the volume.
 - **Backup**: Periodically syncs the volume content to S3.
-- **Safe Backups**: Can temporarily stop containers attached to the volume during backup to ensure data integrity (using the Docker API).
+- **Safe Backups**: Temporarily stops containers attached to the volume during backup to ensure data integrity.
 - **Concurrent Transfers**: Uses multiple concurrent workers for faster uploads and downloads.
-- **Pruning**: Option to delete files in the destination that are no longer present in the source.
+- **Pruning**: Optionnally delete files in the destination that are no longer present in the source.
 - **Cron Scheduling**: Flexible backup scheduling using cron expressions.

-## detailed Configuration
+## Configuration via environment variables

-The application is configured using environment variables.

 | Variable | Description | Default | Required |
 | :--- | :--- | :--- | :--- |